 To form the peppermint candy, have students roll their dough into a ball between their hands, then squish it flat on the table using the palms of their hands.

-To finish the ornaments, the teacher (or a parent volunteer) will cut open plastic bags and wrap them around the salt dough peppermints, securing the ends with a bit of chenille craft stem.
+To finish the ornaments, the teacher (or a parent volunteer) can cut open plastic bags and wrap them around the salt dough peppermints, securing the ends with a bit of chenille craft stem.
 Use hot glue to attach an opened paper clip to the back to form a simple ornament hook.

-Students are going to love presenting these homemade ornaments to their parents, and parents will love the personalization of their child’s names written on each one!
+Students are going to love presenting these homemade salt dough ornaments to their parents, and parents will love the personalization of their child’s names written on each one!

 Have you made salt dough Christmas ornaments with your kids?